TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

     *current record*.

     ..  attention::
-        :ref:`pidInList` defaults to :typoscript:`this`.
-Therefore by default only records from the current page are available for :typoscript:`uidInList`.
+        :t3-function-select:`pidInList` defaults to :typoscript:`this`.
+        Therefore by default only records
+        from the current page are available for :typoscript:`uidInList`.
 If records should be fetched globally, :typoscript:`pidInList = 0` should also be set.